-- After vaccination with attenuated viruses (e.g. virus vector-based or live-attenuated virus vaccines) donors must be deferred for four weeks. - After vaccination with inactivated viruses or vaccines that do not contain live agents, excepting HBV and SARS-CoV-2 vaccines, if well do not require any deferral. - At this time, because of the limited information available and to minimise the impact of postdonation contact from donors who develop symptoms subsequent to a donation taking place soon after vaccination, a precautionary deferral period of seven days after the most recent immunisation is advised.
-To donate after 7 days postimmunisation, the donor should be well with no ongoing local or systemic reaction to the vaccination. - In situations where information about vaccine type is missing or the vaccination is experimental, a four-week deferral period should be applied
+- After vaccination with attenuated viruses (e.g. virus vector-based or live-attenuated virus vaccines) donors must be deferred for four weeks - After vaccination with inactivated viruses or vaccines that do not contain live agents, excepting HBV and SARS-CoV-2 vaccines, if well do not require any deferral - At this time, because of the limited information available and to minimise the impact of post-donation contact from donors who develop symptoms subsequent to a donation taking place soon after vaccination, a precautionary deferral period of seven days after the most recent immunisation within the UK coronavirus vaccination programme is advised.
+To donate after 7 days post-immunisation, the donor should be well with no ongoing local or systemic reaction to the vaccination - In situations where information about vaccine type is missing, the vaccination is experimental or vaccination was given outside of the UK vaccination programme, a four-week deferral period should be applied and the donor should be well with no ongoing local or systemic reaction to the vaccine